Die LDL-Theorie fällt auseinander, konzentriere dich stattdessen auf DAS | Dr. Aseem Malhotra

 Where people go wrong

-• Assuming a stent in stable angina prevents future heart attacks.Most heart attacks happen at blockages under 70%, so stenting big lesions does not address the soft plaques that rupture.
+• Assuming a stent placed for stable angina prevents future heart attacks.Most heart attacks occur at coronary blockages under 70%, so stenting the largest lesions in stable disease does not address the smaller vulnerable plaques that are statistically more likely to rupture.
+The ISCHEMIA trial and related data have moved guidelines toward conservative management plus risk-factor treatment for stable angina rather than routine stenting.

 What to expect over time